Elliot-Chan-120/NOCTURNAL/README.md

 - Heuristic approach to validating compounds and breaking local optima: the new compound must fulfill two rules to pass on to the next iteration:
     1. It must have a pIC50 value improvement greater than a specified configurable amount (default = 0.05)
     2. It must fulfill minimum 2/4 Lipinski rules of oral bioavailability
     - If it fails to meet one of these, it does not make it through to the next iteration and the previous is kept.
-A “keep_counter” integer associated with each candidate compound is incremented by +1.
-When this number reaches 3, the molecule is deemed an "optima" compound, and the rules to pass on change, allowing mutations resulting in negative pIC50 changes down to -0.5 and 0+ lipinski criteria fulfilled.
-The aim of this is to explore other chemical space orientations and escape optimization plateaus.
+A “retain counter” integer associated with each candidate compound is incremented by +1.
+When this number reaches 3 (config's retain_threshold), the molecule is deemed an "optima" compound, and the rules to pass on change, allowing mutations resulting in negative pIC50 decreases to -0.5 and 0+ lipinski criteria fulfilled.
+As the retain_count continues to increase, the room for error decreases.
+The idea behind this is to explore the nearby chemical space with the goal of producing high-performance compounds.

 - Mutations are guided by a curated set of bioactive fragments instead of random atoms, improving the chemical realism of generated structures.
-- Chemical Validity Filters: all mutations are first validated using valence checks and RDKit sanitizations.
+- Chemical validity filters: all mutations are first validated using valence checks and RDKit sanitizations.
 Fragment size filters are also applied to remove unstable or irrelevant candidates.
-- Adaptive Logic to protect compounds: Short SMILES are protected from being destabilized further or eliminated by removal mutations, and hydrogen atoms are never used as connection points so valencies are constantly in check.
+- Adaptive Logic to protect compounds: Short SMILES are protected from being destabilized further or eliminated by removal mutations, and hydrogen atoms are never used as connection points so valencies are constantly kept in check.
-- P.S. this is definitely still a work in progress, I have a list of things I would definitely change to improve its performance that is already in the works.
+- If a molecule ends up being fragmented, the largest fragment is taken, this is to prevent downstream functions from failing.
 - Catches all molecules that met or surpassed a desired improvement in pIC50, compounds that were deemed local optima i.e. could not improve after a certain amount of tries, on top of the final candidates.
     - Outputs all as 3 separate dataframes for targeted analysis.

+- Note: this is definitely still a work in progress, I have a list of things I would definitely change to improve its performance that is already in the works.

+**[5] ChemNet - NOCTURNAL's Visualization Engine**

+- ChemNet represents a sophisticated chemical space visualization system, bridging ML predictions with interactive network analysis
+- Processes ML optimization outputs from MutaGen for both optima and optimized molecular sets, facilitating Structure Activity Analysis and drug discovery workflows

+- Intelligent network scaling via dynamic edge filtering and density-responsiveness allows for automatic adjustments to edge-density, 2D molecule size, and spacing depending on how much total data is available.
+- Multi-modal similarity system: allows for tanimoto fingerprint, MCS and a flexible hybrid mode to determine which method of similarity measure will shape the CSN graph.
+- 2D structure molecular imaging of all molecules, complemented with color-coordinated highlighting to match potency percentile rankings
+- Handles outliers and data distribution through percentile normalization
+- Adaptive sizing algorithm automatically calculates optimal molecular image sizes based on network density and layout boundaries, and computes node distribution to prevent overlap and maximize visibility
+- SMILES strings, % pIC50 rank, and raw pIC50 values appear in hover tooltips
+- Multi-stage data validation with a custom exception class and graceful fallback mechanisms to prevent breaking the entire visualization, as well as comprehensive file operation safety checks.

 ## Future Improvements
-- chemical space visualization
-- drug candidate visualizations
+- MutaGen adaptive fragments
+- Choose which molecule to start optimizing: lead candidate (input), lead from database, or custom HC chain
+- More CSN statistics
 - logging instead of print statements

 ## Prerequisites and Dependencies